 1860S WINERY RESIDENCE

-For this scion of the famous winemaking brown family, home is an 1860s residence tucked behind the splendid all saints winery.
+For this scion of the famous winemaking brown family, home is an 1860s residence tucked away behind the splendid and wonderful all saints winery.

 As first impressions go, it’s hard to beat the entrance to All Saints winery near Rutherglen in north-eastern Victoria.
 The road is lined with an avenue of 120-year-old elm trees that reveal at the end the splendid late-19th-century castellated winery building.